Characteristics

 Sharpening is easier.

 Requires more maintenance and care to prevent rust formation.
-Carbon steel will patina (darken) and can stain with food contact, which is normal and harmless.
+When in contact with food, carbon steel will patina (darken) and can stain with food contact, which is normal and harmless.

-The different properties of the steels can allow the blade to be more resilient.
+Different steel properties allow the blade to be more resilient.

 This type of steel requires a lot of work, which is why the price is higher than for homogeneous steel.